Scaling Your Agency in 2025

 Watch Those Exclusivity Deals

 Be careful with exclusive contracts, they'll lock you out of working with similar businesses nearby.
-If a client wants exclusivity, charge more (think 25% premium) to make up for lost opportunities.
+If a client wants exclusivity, you must charge a premium to make up for lost opportunities.
+According to the speaker, you can mark your prices up as much as 50%.

 Show Off Local Wins